 Additionally, Crelate explored the process of executive search, and examined the AESC report on executive search and pulled out key insights.

 The Crelate development team also started work on some key features for release in the summer of 2017.

-The Crelate blog continued with the instructional angle, and covered some great sourcing resources, and offered millennials some advice for transitioning between jobs (a phase that Crelate’s software hopefully makes as short as possible).
+The Crelate blog continued with the instructional angle and offered millennials some advice for transitioning between jobs (a phase that Crelate’s software hopefully makes as short as possible).

 Crelate continued to improve their position in the GetApp rankings, and was moved up to #7 on GetApp’s index of top applicant tracking systems.

 In June, Crelate rolled out a suite of improvements and new features.
 Crelate added a new Business Premium product level for users that require more security, customization, and compliance than the Professional product level offers.